1. Blue Derby

 9. Maria Island National Park

-There are no shops on the island, and no cars.
+There are no shops on the island and no cars.
 The only traffic you might encounter is a wandering wombat or hopping kangaroo.
-Oh, and you may get a bossy honk from a Cape Barren Goose if you don’t follow the island road rules – give way to wildlife.
-Stay on the island overnight at Darlington Probation Station, a UNESCO World Heritage Listed Site rich with Australian convict history.
+Oh, and you may get a bossy honk from a Cape Barren Goose if you don’t follow the island road rules – so give way to wildlife.
+Stay on the island overnight at Darlington Probation Station, a UNESCO World Heritage-listed site rich with Australian convict history.
 A short ride from Darlington will take you to the Painted Cliffs.
-Further up the east coast at Freycinet National Park, swap two wheels for four and explore the Freycinet National Park on a quad bike.
+Explore the island by e-bike with Tas E-Bike Adventures.

 Here’s a map [PDF 1.6MB] of the locations of mountain bike trails in Tasmania.